alibrahimzada/Translation-Reasoning/README.md

 bash scripts/test_translation.sh deepseekcoder no_test
 ```

-The command-line arguments can be changed to perform validation for other models and testing scenarios.
+The command-line arguments can be changed to perform validation for other models and testing scenarios (e.g., no_test, w_test, misleading_test).